sarthakagrawal927/anime_list/README.md

 - Filter/Sort based on user's list (including its status)
 - Optimise new fetch logic
 - Use an actual DB, once multi user support is added

+## Some random Idea I had 3yrs back
+Algorithm that provides movies that are most similar to what you have inputted, considers genres and tags as shared my IMDb.
+We can make a extensive list of common tags for all movies then take an array of binary for tags.
+For example we decide to go with 50 tags , and movie A has only first 3 tags attached to it.
+Then string for it would be
+1110000......

+Similarly we can do it for genres (maybe instead of 1 we can keep it in order of dominance) I think this should let me implement a real fast algorithm for this app.
+XOR op.

+Keep all the titles in a sorted (simple string sort might do ? ) array, when fetching new titles add them according to thier rank.
+This will give the results blazingly fast.

+An app that takes movie name and gets its information and computes whether I should watch or not.

+Subpart: an app that shows shared films between 2 actors.